 E. The Library cannot guarantee the spaces for regularly scheduled meetings.
 Groups may hold regular meetings with the understanding that the Library has priority and may require a group to reschedule a meeting or hold it elsewhere.

 F. Any use of the meeting rooms is at the discretion of the Library Director.
 The Library reserves the right to cancel a scheduled use of its meeting space with three (3) weeks’ notice if the space is needed for Library programming.
-The Library will make every effort to avoid a cancellation.

 Conference Room – Maximum Capacity 15